janpfander/consensus_trust/Experiment_6/preregistration.md

 ```

-### H2b: The effect of convergence on competence (H1b) is more positive in a context where informants can choose among ten response options compared to when they can choose among only three.
+### H2b: The effect of convergence on competence (H1b) is more positive in a context when informants can choose among ten response options compared to when they can choose among only three.

 To test this hypothesis, we consider the full data.